Become a Licensed Special Education Teacher (PK-3, K-6, or 6-12)

 Language Arts Strategies

 Candidates need to pass the Praxis Subject Assessment in their Special Education specialization area prior to student teaching.
 Candidates can take the exam during the summer or in the fall semester.
-Please consult with the program advisor prior to registering.
+The program field coordinator will share registration information and study materials.
+If you have questions consult with the program advisor or field coordinator prior to registering.

 FALL I (9 credits)